 How does my art relate to the art of my contemporaries?

-What do I want other people to understand about my art?
+What do I want others to understand about my art?

 Am I unwilling to discuss any aspects of my work?
 If so, why?

-Freewriting and mind-mapping, two of the most prevalent brainstorming strategies, can help you work through your ideas.
+Questions like these can be a good foray into the brainstorming, or thinking-through, process.
+Freewriting and mind-mapping, two of the most prevalent brainstorming strategies, can help you work out your ideas.
 Freewriting is exactly what it sounds like: you let yourself write, pouring out as many ideas as you can.
 You might consider giving yourself a time-limit—15 minutes to let loose about why you paint in monochrome, for example—or making the process more active by writing on large sheets of butcher paper or incorporating drawings.

-No matter which strategy you use to help yourself begin writing, remember that the thinking-through process can take a long time, maybe even a few months.
+No matter which strategy you choose, remember that the thinking-through process can take a long time, maybe even a few months.
 Don’t procrastinate, but don’t rush yourself either.

-In general, an artist statement should address what you make, how you make it, why you make it and your understanding of your work’s meaning.
+In general, an artist statement should address what you make, how and why you make it and how you understand your work’s meaning.